What is the primary function of the muscular system? | Channels for Pearson+

 1

-Begin by identifying the main components of the muscular system, which include skeletal muscles, smooth muscles, and cardiac muscles.
+Understand that the muscular system is composed of muscles and tendons that work together to produce movement.

-Understand that the primary function of the muscular system is related to movement.
-Skeletal muscles are attached to bones and are responsible for voluntary movements.
+Recognize that muscles contract and relax to facilitate movement of the body and its parts.

-Recognize that muscles also play a crucial role in maintaining posture.
-They work continuously to stabilize joints and maintain body position.
+Acknowledge that the muscular system also plays a crucial role in maintaining posture by stabilizing joints and supporting the skeleton.

-Consider the role of muscles in generating heat as a byproduct of muscle activity, which helps in regulating body temperature.
+Consider that while the muscular system can contribute to regulating body temperature through shivering, its primary function is movement and posture maintenance.

 Watch next